top of page

 Josephus says that thousands were killed by the Sicarii, many of them villagers whose towns were raided for supplies (War of the Jews 4:7.2).
 He also says that as bad as their deeds were, the fear of them that came over the people was even greater.

 In 66AD the Jews revolted against the Romans as a response to heavy taxation, but also because of the generally deteriorating relationship between local Roman rulers and the Jews.
 Violent clashes had occurred in some regions between Jews and non-Jews, leading to many deaths.
 One Cestius Gallus was dispatched to restore order.
 He marched on Jerusalem but was driven off just when victory appeared to be his.
-The following year Vespasian and his armies arrived and began what would be the campaign that brought the Jewish nation to its knees, resulting in the total destruction of Jerusalem.
+The following year Vespasian and his armies arrived and began what would be the campaign that brought the Jewish nation to its knees, resulting in the capture of innumerable Jewish towns and the destruction of much of Jerusalem.

-Christ foretold this first century war in His Olivet prophecy, and added in Lk 21:24 that Jerusalem would be "trodden down of the Gentiles until the times of the Gentiles be fulfilled", predicting continued warfare and violence for the Holy Land.
+Christ foretold this first century war in His Olivet Prophecy, and added that Jerusalem would be "trodden down of the Gentiles until the times of the Gentiles be fulfilled" (Lk 21:24), predicting continued conquest and violence for the Holy Land.

 This ongoing warfare is elaborated on throughout the account of the seven trumpets of the seventh seal.
-Please see the page "THE HISTORICAL SEVENTH SEAL".
+Please see the page "THE HISTORICAL 7TH SEAL (THE 7 TRUMPETS)".

-Christ's second removed seal unseals large portions of the book of Daniel, showing that Jerusalem would be subjected to a long history of war, violence and bloodshed.
+When Christ removed the second seal He unsealed large portions of the book of Daniel, including chapters 2, 7, 8, 9 and 11, showing that Jerusalem would be subjected to a long history of war, violence and bloodshed.

 6 And I heard a voice in the midst of the four living creatures saying, “A quart of wheat for a denarius, and three quarts of barley for a denarius; and do not harm the oil and the wine.”